-- paragraphs.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
-Fall.
-Spring. - ES 056.
-Beginning Communication Skills 3 hours.
-Listening, speaking, and reading comprehension and discussion for beginning ESL students.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
-Spring. - ES 061.
+- ESL courses will not count in hours toward graduation, but do count as institutional credit hours. - ES 061.
 Intermediate English Grammar I 3 hours.
 This course focuses on English grammar at the intermediate level.
 Topics include the present perfect and modal auxiliaries.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
 Fall.
+Spring.

-Spring. - ES 062.
+- ES 062.
 Intermediate English Grammar II 3 hours.
 This course continues to explore intermediate English grammar.
 Topics include the passive, adjective clauses, and gerunds and infinitives.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
 Fall.
 Spring. - ES 063.
 Intermediate Conversational English 3 hours.
 Develops conversational fluency for a variety of situations, both academic and non-academic.
 Activities include giving classroom presentations as well as asking and responding to questions.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
+Fall.
 Spring. - ES 064.
 Intermediate Reading 3 hours.
 Improves reading skills through investigation of texts relevant to the academic environment.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
 Fall.
 Spring. - ES 065.
 Intermediate Writing 3 hours.
 This course includes more advanced work on sentence structure and paragraph writing.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
 Fall.
-Spring. - ES 066.
-Intermediate Communication Skills 3 hours.
-Focuses on listening and reading comprehension and reinforces oral expression through group discussion.
-Attention will also be given to note-taking skills and English stress and intonation.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
-Fall. - ES 071.
+Spring. - ES 071.
 Advanced English Grammar I 3 hours.
 This course focuses on advanced English grammar.
 It includes a review of all of the verb tenses in English.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
-Fall. - ES 072.
+Fall.
+Spring. - ES 072.
 Advanced English Grammar II 3 hours.
 This course continues to explore advanced English grammar.
 Topics include the passive, noun clauses, adjective clauses, adverb clauses, and conditional sentences.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
+Fall.
 Spring. - ES 073.
-Advances Conversational English 3 hours.
+Advanced Conversational English 3 hours.
 This course is designed to further develop conversational skills by incorporating more complicated vocabulary, idioms and phrases, and grammatical structures.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
 Fall.

-ES 075.
-Advanced Writing - 3 hours.
+Spring. - ES 075.
+Advanced Writing 3 hours.
 Trains students to write compound and complex sentences, to correct common sentence errors, and to write a well-organized paragraph.
 Prepares ESL students for EN 130.
 Prerequisite: Placement is based on TOEFL scores and instructor assessment.
+Fall.
 Spring.